10 Forecasts For The Near Future Of Tech 🔮

 Through a confluence of factors including modern social network constructs and norms, decentralized art projects and networks, and a vector of internet culture that is remarkably accepting, multiple identities are becoming less and less fringe.
 My friend Sriram Krishnan recently shared a story of meeting the person behind a pseudonym he’d known for a long time and had really come to respect, and being struck by the fact that this person was totally off the radar and nothing like he imagined.
 It made me realize, perhaps true meritocracy of ideas is only possible without the historical anchors and biases of a singular identity?
 From networks like Discord, where users are represented by whatever name and avatar they choose, and ItsMe, where people connect in real-time using a creative avatar of their choosing, we’re seeing huge growth in willingness to engage, transact with, and befriend pseudonymous people.
 I think it will only make the world more fun, interesting, and surprisingly authentic.

-Scott Belsky is an entrepreneur (Behance, 99U), executive (Adobe), author (The Messy Middle, Making Ideas Happen), and early-stage investor in 80+ startups (including several mentioned in this article) and is an all-around product obsessive.
-Continue the conversation and find Scott on Twitter, check out other recent posts like “What is Seeing The Matrix for Product Leaders?”
-“8 Themes for the Future of Tech,” get his latest book — The Messy Middle, or sign up for an infrequent newsletter of insights.
+Sign up for Scott’s monthly newsletter, “Implications,” that covers the latest advances in tech, shifts in culture, and evolution in the art and science of product design and building teams.
+Scott Belsky is an entrepreneur (Behance, 99U), executive (Adobe), author (The Messy Middle, Making Ideas Happen), an early-stage investor in 80+ startups (including several mentioned in this article), and is an all-around product and design obsessive.
+Continue the conversation and find Scott on Twitter.